jordan-public/cartesi-vm-ext-data/README.md

 ## Introduction

 [Cartesi](https://cartesi.io) is an Optimistic rollup running on top of layer 1 (or 2, etc.) Ethereum Virtual Machine (EVM) blockchains.
-The Cartesi Virtual Machine (VM) is a RISC-V virtual machine which has the capability to mark specific locations in its state as "dirty" and occasionally save its state in a Merkle tree.
-This allows it to not only commit snapshots of its state, but efficiently keep an entire history of state changes.
+The Cartesi Virtual Machine (VM) is a RISC-V virtual machine which has the capability to mark specific locations in its state as "dirty" and occasionally save its state in a Merkle tree, which is quite diff-friendly.
+This allows it to not only commit snapshots of its state, but efficiently keep its entire history of state changes.
 If and when a fraud dispute needs to be generated, this allows the "faulty" instruction to be pinpointed and proven fraudulent by emulating it on the EVM.

 In addition the Cartesi VM is **deterministic**.
 It is single processor (but possibly multi-threaded) RISC-V VM.
 This allows multiple instances of it to produce the exact same state changes and output, given the exact same initial state and input.
 As such, multiple nodes can run the same execution VM and consent upon the correctness of the execution.